Welcome to my site!

 My name is David K. Vaughan.
 I was a pilot and an English instructor in the United States Air Force for twenty years, from 1962 to 1982.
 I flew a variety of aircraft while I was in the Air Force, including the T-28, T-34B, T-37B, T-38A, KC-97G, C-130E, T-29B, and T-41B.
 I have also flown the Piper Tri-Pacer, Cessna 172, Cessna 177, Piper Archer, Piper Arrow, and Piper Turbo Arrow.
 (The picture shown above is of me flying solo in a T-38; it was taken by my pilot training classmate, Roger Myers, in the summer of 1963.
 He was also flying solo.)

 I was raised on my grandfather’s farm outside of Oscoda, Michigan, in the north-eastern portion of the lower peninsula.
 The farm was located on the banks of the Au Sable River; my great-grandfather had been a landlooker (timber scout) during the lumbering period (1850-1900) along the Au Sable River.
 My grandfather had been a fireman and then an engineer on the Detroit and Mackinac Railroad in the early 1900s until some hot cinders from a locomotive stack flew into his eye, and he transitioned to the life of a farmer after his father died in 1911.
+My father was an English teacher in Oscoda High School, and my mother worked as a civilian at the local military airfield.
+My brother followed me through school six years behind me.
 The farm was located only a few miles south of the military airfield at Oscoda, so I was used to seeing military aircraft flying over our farm.
 The airfield, first called Camp Skeel, and then Oscoda Army Air Field (OAAF), during World War II.
 After WWII it was named Wurtsmith Air Force Base and soon became home to the B-52s and KC-135s of Strategic Air Command.
 This close proximity to a military airfield strongly influenced my decision to join the Air Force.

 I am a graduate of the United States Air Force Academy, Class of 1962.
 When our class arrived, the Academy had its first full complement of four cadet classes; the first Academy class to graduate was the class of 1959.
 Our class completed summer training at the temporary Academy site at Lowry Air Force Base, east of Denver, and then moved to the permanent site north of Colorado Springs late in August 1958.
 We were bussed to the academy from our final summer training site at the Lowry bombing range.
 Some higher-ranking individual thought it would be a clever public relations idea for all of us new cadets to hike uphill to the cadet area from the north gate in our fatigues and helmet liners carrying our full field packs and rifles.
 What a stupid public relations stunt that was!